sfu-cmpt340/project_07/README.md

-# Diagnosis and Translation Between Video And Audio Recordings of Heart rate: VAHR
+# Translation From Video To Audio of Heart rate And Prediction of Heart Rate: VAHR
 This study's objective is to explore the feasibility of translating heart rate information between these modalities using deep learning techniques.
-Additionally, it also aims to evaluate the efficiency and consistency of the translated video and audio signals in predicting heart rate.
+Additionally, it also aims to evaluate the ability to predict heart rate from both video (using both deep learning and direct analysis) and heart rate associated features.

 ## Important Links